The Industrial, Manufacturing, & Systems Engineering Department at UT Arlington offers the following:Bachelor of Science (B.S. Degree)

 We see the fast track as a very important program that will allow us to recruit our most talented undergraduate students into graduate education.
-The intended consequences include the development of a larger pool of research capable students.
+We hope to develop a larger pool of research-capable students.

 Download and fill-out the Fast Track B.S. to M.S.
 Form.